mattbeckstrand/startup/README.md

 ## React deliverable
 - I went through and changed all the places where there would be data to be set by react code.
 Next all I have to do is write the functions to interact with the database and then it will work with live data.

+## Service Deliverable:
+- For this deliverable I went through and added in the backend.
+I added functions for auth, returning data for new releases, reviews and also used spotify as my third party service to display artwork.
+I then edited the front end to use those endpoints to display data.
+My protected endpoint is the endpoint where it returns only your reviews, this shown on profile.